 The term “telangiectasia” refers to a condition where multiple small blood vessels are dilated in the kidneys.

-Certain breeds, such as Welsh corgis, have a genetic predisposition to this issue, which can lead to blood in the urine.
+Certain breeds, such as Welsh Corgis, have a genetic predisposition to this issue, which can lead to blood in the urine.

-Lower Urinary Tract Causes
+Lower Urinary Tract Causes Can Lead to Blood in Dog's Urine

 The lower urinary tract includes the bladder and the urethra (the tube that connects the bladder) and allows urine to exit the body.